Red Hat Certified Specialist in Clustering and Storage Management Exam (EX436)

 - Understand that real-world system administration experience is also an important aspect of preparation for the exam.

-- Review exam objectives for the Red Hat Certificate of Expertise in Clustering and Storage Management Exam.
+- Review exam objectives for the Red Hat Certified Specialist in High Availability Clustering exam.

 You should be able to perform the following tasks: